sdrapkin/mass-crc32c/README.md

 # mass-crc32c
-Computes GCS compatible CRC32C of local files with configurable multithreading and parallel file reads
+Computes Google GCS compatible CRC32C of local files with configurable multithreading and parallel file reads

+The initial usecase was to compute an inventory with CRC32C of a billion files on a local storage prior to upload to GCS.

 # usage
 ```